ZTF J1901+1458

-ZTF J1901+1458 (formally ZTF J190132.9+145808.7) is a white dwarf, about 135 light years away roughly in the direction of Epsilon Aquilae, discovered by the Zwicky Transient Facility circa 2021.
-It is the most massive white dwarf yet found, having 1.35 times the mass of the Sun, nearly the largest expected mass for this type of object.
-Its radius is about 2140 km, about the size of Earth's Moon, and it rotates once every 7 minutes.
+ZTF J1901+1458 (formally ZTF J190132.9+145808.7) is a white dwarf, about 135 light years (41.3 parsecs) away roughly in the direction of Epsilon Aquilae, discovered by the Zwicky Transient Facility circa 2021.
+It has around 1.3 times the mass of the Sun, nearly the largest expected mass for white dwarfs, which is defined by the Chandrasekhar limit.
+Its radius is about 2664 km, roughly the same as Ganymede, and it rotates once every 6.9373843 minutes.
+Its effective temperature is about 27400 K.

 The object's extreme rate of spin is hard to explain without supposing ZTF J1901+1458 to be the result of a white dwarf merger, near the upper mass limit of a stable end product.
-Larger white dwarf mergers could be another mechanism of supernova production, which is not necessarily taken into account in how we have traditionally inferred dark energy from supernova observations.
+Larger white dwarf mergers could be another mechanism of supernova production, which is not necessarily taken into account in how astronomers have traditionally inferred dark energy from supernova observations.